“I’m going to tell you what my father told me: Your baby will be early and small.”

-My mom said that to me at some point in my second trimester, when the fear of pushing a human out of me began to set in.
-I was 18 days early and 5 lbs.
-12 oz. when I was born, and she and her sister were both just as early and a bit smaller.
+Those were the words my mother said to me at some point in my second trimester, when the fear of pushing a human out of me began to set in.
+I was 18 days early and 5 lbs., 12 oz. when I was born, and she and her sister were both just as early and a bit smaller.
 It was assumed that my daughter too would follow suit, but what actually transpired took us all by surprise.
-She was a preemie — arriving a whole seven weeks early, weighing in at 4 lbs.
-7 oz., and measuring 18 inches long.
+She was a preemie — arriving a whole seven weeks early, weighing in at 4 lbs., 7 oz., and measuring 18 inches long.

 But we were lucky.
 Our daughter — who we eventually decided to name Sloane — didn’t need any assistance eating or breathing, and spent only 10 days in the NICU.
 Mommy and Daddy on the other hand were exhausted, scared, and adapting to the brand new world of having a preemie.
 We entered the NICU knowing nothing, and walked out extremely knowledgeable, thanks to the most amazing doctors and nurses.

 Here are six things we learned in those first 10 days:

 1. It’s not clear when you can take them home.

 Having a preemie shatters your childbirth dreams.
 Your partner doesn’t get to cut the umbilical cord, your baby isn’t put directly on your chest after delivery, you’re not in the same room as them during your hospital stay, and worst of all, you have no idea when you can take that bundle of joy home.

 When I finally made it down to the NICU to see Sloane, the nurse told us that we wouldn’t be able to take her home until closer to her due date.